 At the December 6, 2017 hearing, the Planning Commission acknowledged receipt of KOCA's objections to the agenda and ENV's response, and stated that it follows the legal requirements for notification for a continued contested case hearing.
 The Planning Commission adopted its proposed findings of fact, conclusions of law, and decision and order, and set dates for the parties to file written exceptions and for oral argument.
-Then, the Planning Commission received comments on KOCA's objections and adjourned the meeting.
+Then, the Planning

+Commission received comments on KOCA's objections and adjourned the meeting.

-The parties submitted written exceptions to the Proposed Decision on February 5, 2018.
-On March 7, 2018, the Planning Commission granted KOCA's Motion to Strike Schnitzer's February 2018 Proposed Findings and heard oral arguments on KOCA's motion to reopen the contested case hearing, which was filed on November 22, 2017, and on the parties' exceptions to the Proposed Decision.
+The parties submitted written exceptions to the proposed decision on February 5, 2018.
+On March 7, 2018, the Planning Commission granted KOCA's Motion to Strike Schnitzer's February 2018 Proposed Findings and heard oral arguments on KOCA's motion to reopen the contested case hearing, which was filed on November 22, 2017, and on the parties' exceptions to the proposed decision.

 The Planning Commission set a hearing for April 4, 2018, for decision making on KOCA's Motion to Reopen the Contested Case Hearing and on the adoption of its findings of fact, conclusions of law, and decision and order.
-Two days before the hearing, the Planning Commission cancelled the agenda item because it lacked quorum.
-The Planning Commission subsequently clarified that it lacked quorum due the recusal of a fifth member of its commission.
+Two days before the hearing, the Planning Commission cancelled the agenda item because it lacked quorum due the recusal of a fifth member of its commission.

-By letter dated April 26, 2018, ENV, through its counsel, requested that the Planning Commission take appropriate action to urge the mayor to make a temporary appointment to the Planning Commission, as authorized by Section 3-1.5 of the Revised Ordinance of Honolulu 1990, as amended.
-A temporary appointment will allow the Planning Commission to attain quorum so that it may address the five clarifications requested by the Land Use Commission in its June 6, 2017 order without added delay.
+By letter dated April 26, 2018, ENV, through its counsel, requested that the Planning Commission take appropriate action to urge the mayor to make a temporary appointment to the Planning Commission, as authorized by Section 3-1.5 of the Revised Ordinances of Honolulu 1990, as amended.
+A temporary appointment allows the Planning Commission to attain quorum so that it may address the five clarifications requested by the Land Use Commission in its June 6, 2017 order without added delay.
+Subsequently, a temporary member was appointed to the Planning Commission.